jlechnar/mdde/README.md

 * `description`: Is used to defines descriptions within list elements.
 Text headings are defined per list element instead of bullets.
 Nested descriptions are supported.
 The user can format the sections using css.
 * `image`: Defines images with label texts.
 Also list of images can be generated with links back and forth.
 * `labels_references.py`: Enables to define lables and referenes to these labels.
 Links are generated for the references.
 Further, list with links of references and labels can be generated as document index.
+* `comments.py`: support for single line comments starting with
+* `codes.py`: provides headings for code sections, list of codes and links back and forth

+Furthermore there is a vim folder that shows how to add syntax highlighting for new commands.
+See `vim/readme.md` for more details.

 ## Features
 * Files